 - Biofeedback.
 Biofeedback appears to be effective in relieving migraine pain.
 This relaxation technique uses special equipment to teach you how to monitor and control certain physical responses related to stress, such as muscle tension.

 - Cognitive behavioral therapy.
 Cognitive behavioral therapy may benefit some people with migraines.
 This type of psychotherapy teaches you how behaviors and thoughts affect how you perceive pain.

 Herbs, vitamins and minerals.
-There is some evidence that the herbs feverfew and butterbur may prevent migraines or reduce their severity, though study results are mixed.
-Butterbur isn't recommended because of long-term safety concerns.
+There is some evidence that the herbs feverfew and butterbur might prevent migraines or reduce their severity, though study results are mixed.
+Butterbur isn't recommended because of safety concerns.

-Ask your doctor if these treatments are right for you.
-Don't use feverfew, riboflavin or butterbur if you're pregnant or without first talking with your doctor.
+Ask your health care provider if these treatments are right for you.
+If you're pregnant, don't use any of these treatments without first talking with your provider.

 Preparing for your appointment

-You'll probably first see a primary care provider, but you may be referred to a doctor trained in evaluating and treating headaches (neurologist).
+You'll probably first see a primary care provider, who might then refer you to a provider trained in evaluating and treating headaches, called a neurologist.

 What you can do